 Introduction

-What Makes Emu Oil a Carrier Oil?
+Emu Oil as a Carrier Oil

 Emu oil as carrier oil is valued for its ability to transport essential oils and other therapeutic ingredients into the skin.
 This is due to its transdermal properties, which allow it to penetrate deeply into the skin, making it an effective medium for delivering nutrients and botanical actives.
 Its nearly neutral scent and long shelf life also make it an excellent base for blending with aromatherapy oils.